Sony Netflix streaming device, choppy by proxy or network design?

 Call to Netflix - Netflix customer support answered the phone call.
-They claimed that the devices routed Netflix traffic through Sony networks before sending it to Netflix, but did not clarify on whether this would improve or impair latency.
+They claimed that the devices might route Netflix traffic through Sony networks before sending it to Netflix, but did not clarify on whether this would improve or impair latency.

 Call to Sony - Sony customer support answered the phone call.
 They could not confirm or deny the routing of traffic through their proprietary devices, possible for the purpose of good security practices.